Manuel Margot Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is fifth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in MLB.

-- The Braves have a 3.64 team ERA that ranks third among all MLB pitching staffs.
+- The Braves have a 3.61 team ERA that ranks second across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.